Category Archives: Greek Royals

 • Princess Johanna of Hesse and by Rhine (1936 -1939)

 Cecilie’s life came to a tragic end on November 16, 1937.
-A very pregnant Cecilie, her husband, their two sons, and her mother-in-law, were traveling by plane to London to attend the wedding of Don’s brother, Prince Ludwig and Margaret Geddes four days later.
-Facing bad weather, the plane was unable to land in Brussels, Belgium as scheduled and was instead diverted to Ostend, Belgium.
+A very pregnant Cecilie, her husband, their two sons, and her mother-in-law, were traveling by plane to London to attend the wedding of her husband’s brother Prince Ludwig and Margaret Geddes four days later.
+Facing bad weather, the plane was unable to land in Brussels, Belgium as scheduled and instead was diverted to Ostend, Belgium.
 While attempting to land, the plane clipped a chimney on a factory near the airport and then crashed leaving no survivors.

 Having received the news, a private wedding ceremony was hastily arranged for Ludwig and Margaret the following day.
 They then traveled to Belgium to accompany the bodies back to Darmstadt.
 A funeral was held a few days later, attended by all of Cecilie’s family.
 Cecilie and her family were all buried in the burial ground adjacent to the Neues Mausoleum at Rosenhöhe Park in Darmstadt, in Hesse, Germany

-Ludwig and Margaret adopted Cecilie and Don’s only surviving child, Princess Johanna.
+Ludwig and Margaret adopted Cecilie’s only surviving child Princess Johanna.
 Sadly, less than two years later, Johanna contracted meningitis and died.
 She was buried alongside the rest of her family.

 Grave of Cecilie and her husband; Photo – www.findagrave.com